 The following Order Attributes may be assigned to a Post-Only Order:

-Price.
+- Price.
 As described above, the price of the Order may be adjusted to avoid locking or crossing a Protected Quotation, and may include a displayed price as well as a non-displayed price.

+- Size.

+- Time-in-Force.